samsaradog/prolog_ttt/README.md

 ## Setup Instructions

+### Using Brew

+This is the easiest way to go, especially since many people prefer brew to MacPorts:

+    $ brew install swi-prolog

+### Using MacPorts

 Install SWI Prolog using the link above.
 If you don't already have [MacPorts](http://www.macports.org/index.php) installed, go ahead and do that.
 Then run:

     $ sudo port install swi-prolog